inbn/component-gallery/src/content/button.md

 <a class="action-button">I'm a button, click me</a>
 ```

-> It should be noted that although it is possible to make these non-focusable elements accessible, this is only possible by fully replicating the functionality of the native `<button>` element.
+> It’s worth noting that although it is possible to make these non-focusable elements accessible, this is only possible by fully replicating the functionality of the native `<button>` element.
 This involves using attributes such as `tabindex="0"` (to make the element focusable); ARIA to communicate semantics to assistive technology; and JavaScript event listeners to add keyboard, touch and mouse interactivity.
 This is a lot of extra work considering the native button element gives you all this behaviour for free.

 In Summary: